 4421.
 SERVICES FOR PREGNANT WOMEN

-Coverage of Services.--Services to pregnant women fall within three categories:
+A. Coverage of Services.--Services to pregnant women fall within three categories:

 1. Pregnancy-Related Services.--Coverage of pregnancy-related services up to and including delivery includes all prenatal and delivery services as defined in your approved State plan.
 If you have a medically needy program, provide these services to medically needy pregnant women under §1902(a)(10)(C)(iii)(II) of the Act.
 Due to the comparability of services provisions of §1902(a)(10)(B)(ii) of the Act, make comparable services available to categorically needy pregnant women.
 (See §4130.)
 If you do not include the medically needy in your State plan, services available to categorically needy pregnant women must, under the comparability of services provisions of §1902(a)(10(B)(i) of the Act, include at least the full range of services available to the categorically needy group.
 You may elect to expand services only for the pregnant women group under the exception to the comparability of services requirement.
 (See §4130B.)

 2. Post-Partum Services.--For the length of time specified in §§3306 and 3571, provide pregnancy-related and post-partum services available under your State plan to women who, while pregnant, were eligible for, applied for, and received Medicaid.
 At a minimum, provide a continuation of those services during this post-partum period that were available under your State plan to these women before the pregnancy terminated.
 You are not required to identify the specific treatments covered as pregnancy-related in your State plan for this post-partum period.
-However, list the major categories of services or any changes in services limits (e.g., inpatient hospital, physician services) that are available only as pregnancy-related services and indicate if you elect this additional coverage under the exception to the comparability of services provision for pregnancy-related services described § (See §4130B.)
+However, list the major categories of services or any changes in services limits (e.g., inpatient hospital, physician services) that are available only as pregnancy-related services and indicate if you elect this additional coverage under the exception to the comparability of services provision for pregnancy-related services described in clause (VII) in the matter following §1902(a)(10)(F) of the Act.
+(See §4130B.)

 NOTE: There is no FFP available for post-partum services related to induced abortions which are not federally funded.